fastplotlib/fastplotlib/CONTRIBUTING.md

 ### Releases

-We create releases on Github, deploy on / distribute via [pypi](https://pypi.org/), and try to follow [semantic versioning](https://semver.org/):
+We create releases on GitHub, deploy on / distribute via [pypi](https://pypi.org/), and try to follow [semantic versioning](https://semver.org/):

 > Given a version number MAJOR.MINOR.PATCH, increment the:
 > 1. MAJOR version when you make incompatible API changes